sampath-houde/productManagementInternTask/README.md

 # productManagementInternTask

 ● What new features will you build?
-What are your assumptions?
-● How does your new feature look?
+What are your assumptions?\n ● How does your new feature look?
 (Hint: consider using wireframes or use pen/paper to draw screens)
 ● How might you market this feature?